ll8464/shareboard/README.md

 - The model then updates the view with changes.

-- This is the front-end that the user sees.
+- The view contains the front-end that the user sees.

 ---